codeequity/codeEquity/docs/ceManual.md

 For example, Jessie has a great idea for an app that allows people within a community to browse, borrow and loan books with each-other, and has decided to pursue this idea within the CodeEquity framework.
 Jessie is calling the app "BookShare".
-To simplify planning, Jessie decides to break the app development planning and tracking into several projects: *BookShare frontend*, *BookShare backend*, and *BookShare operations*.
+To simplify planning, Jessie decides to break the app development, planning and tracking into several projects: *BookShare frontend*, *BookShare backend*, and *BookShare operations*.
 In this example, the CodeEquity Venture is BookShare.
 The Venture is made up of three CodeEquity Projects: *BookShare frontend*, *BookShare backend*, and *BookShare operations*.
 CodeEquity will track and collate provisional equity across the three projects and report it within